awslabs/containers-cost-allocation-dashboard/README.md

     }

 Optionally, change module-specific optional inputs.<br />
+Note:

+The `tls_verify` and `kubecost_ca_certificate_secret_name` are used for TLS connection to Kubecost.<br />
+If you didn't enable TLS in Kubecost, they aren't relevant, and you can ignore this input for this cluster.<br />
+If you enabled TLS in Kubecost, then `tls_verify` will be used by the Kubecost S3 Exporter container to verify the Kubecost server certificate.<br />
+In this case, you must provide the CA certificate in the `kubecost_ca_certificates_list`, and specify the secret name for it in the `kubecost_ca_certificate_secret_name` input.<br />
+If you don't do so, and `tls_verify` is set, the TLS connection will fail.<br />
+Otherwise, you can unset the `tls_verify` input.
+The connection will still be encrypted, but it's less secure due to the absence of server certificate verification.

 Finally, after providing the inputs, change the providers references in the `providers` block:

 1. Always leave the `aws.pipeline` field as is.<br />